 Cons: Need to be cautious when using

 If you love long blades, this is one is the best fixed blade knife for you.
-With a black TiNi finished stainless steel blade, this knife has spear point with double edges.
-One of them is straight edge as usual, and another one is fully serrated.
+With a black TiNi finished stainless steel blade, this knife has a spear point with double edges.
+One of them is a straight edge as usual, and another one is fully serrated.
 Despite being long, the ergonomic design ensures comfortable use.
 The length of the blade is 9.75 inches.
 With military-grade strength, it also comes with a comfortable and easy to grip handle.
 There is a long thumb notch on the handle for better handling of this knife.

 Fallkniven A1 Kraton Handle Black Blade

 Pros: Long blade

 With an overall blade length of 6.3 inches, this is one of the biggest fixed blades in this list.
 This knife has an overall length of 11 inches.
 The VG10 material is used to make this amazing fixed blade.
 The handle of this fixed blade uses Kraton material.
 You may find the price of this blade high, but it’s highly durable and comes with a bigger blade than normal ones.
 If you are in need of a bigger blade, then you know the name: Fallkniven A1.